ecosensors/ecosensors/Articles/Arduino/Snapshot/README.md

 */
 #define PIR_PIN 12 // Pin definition for the signal
 #define LED 13 // Pin definition for the LED
-//#define CAMERA_MOTION // To activate or not the Camera detection
+//#define CAMERA_MOTION // To activate or not the Camera detection instead of the PIR

 /*
 * SD